astronomer/airflow-chart/README.md

-# Astronomer's Helm Chart for Apache Airflow
+# Helm Chart for Apache Airflow

 [Apache Airflow](https://airflow.apache.org/) is a platform to programmatically author, schedule and monitor workflows.
-[Astronomer](https://www.astronomer.io/) is a software company built around Airflow.
-We have extracted this Helm Chart from our platform Helm chart and made it accessible under Apache 2 license.

 ## TL;DR